Add Direct Mail to Your Drip Campaign

 - Solidify customer loyalty – Regular communication grows that relationship and helps your brand stand out from your competitors

-Because the average American is exposed to a few hundred messages a day in many channels and media, a direct mail drip campaign with intent – like the types of campaigns briefly mentioned above – builds leads and keeps customers engaged.
+Because the average American is exposed to a few hundred messages a day in many channels and media, a direct mail drip campaign with intent – like the types of campaigns briefly mentioned above – builds direct mail leads and keeps customers engaged.

 When putting together a drip campaign, it’s necessary to put yourself in the customer’s shoes.